jbridson/silverstripe-framework/docs/en/tutorials/5-dataobject-relationship-management.md

 ### Projects Overview Template

-We'll start by creating a `ProjectsHolder` template, which lists all projects, and condenses their student and mentor relationships into a single line.
+We'll start by creating a `ProjectsHolder` template, which lists all projects and condenses their student and mentor relationships into a single line.
-You'll notice that there's no difference between accessing a "has-many" and "many-many" relationship in the template loops: To the template, its just a named list of object.
+You'll notice that there's no difference between accessing a "has-many" and "many-many" relationship in the template loops: To the template, its just a named list of objects.

 ![tutorial:tutorial5_projects_table.jpg](_images/tutorial5_projects_table.jpg)